antsmc2/HDWalletUtil/README.md

 ```

 All coin types share the same interface `CryptoWallet` interface.
+The methods you'll need is expected to be defined on `CryptoWallet` interface.

 ### Deriving PrivateKeys and Public Addresses

-*Note: The mnemonic phrase can be a freshly generated or retrieved from a storage location*
+After the wallet is defined, the addresses can be easily derived as follows.

 ```
 // Derive the private key for BIP44 path String.format("m/44'/%s'/0'/0/2", coinType)